dvdvcr/tf-mdraid-benches/README.md

 # what
 This tool is intended to benchmark different block device and software raid configurations on ec2 instances.
-Add some entries to benches_plan with corresponding scripts under bin/.

 # why
-Find clever ways to meet a workload's iops and reliability requirements while optimizing resource use, *particularly in cases where the provisioned IOPS model has diminshing returns on cost savings*.
+Discover new ways to meet a workload's iops and reliability requirements while optimizing resource use, *particularly in cases where the provisioned IOPS model has diminshing returns on cost savings*.

 # why software raid on EC2?
 mdadm has lesser-known options not covered in the example scripts provided.
-Enterprising individuals with certain workloads might be able to leverage them for cost, reliability, or performance...
+Certain workloads might be able to leverage them for cost, reliability, or performance.

 # usage
 Adjust the top-level variables.tf file.